CityOfBoston/CityScoreToolkit/README.md

 1. Open the terminal application on your computer
 2. You should see a $ sign after your username in the terminal.
 Type in `cd /Users/username/Downloads/cityscore` where the last part of that statement is the path you discovered above.
-3. Now type in the following exactly as you see here: `source venv/bin/activate`
+3. Then, type in `pip install -r requirements.txt` and wait for dependencies to install.
-4. You will see (venv) at the beginning of the new line.
-Once this occurs, type python manage.py makemigrations.
+4. Then, type `python manage.py makemigrations`.
 You will see the following text in black and bold: 0014_auto_20160720_1254.py:
-5. Now type python manage.py migrate.
+5. Now type `python manage.py migrate`.
 If you see a warning about URLs, you need not worry.
-6. Finally, type in python manage.py runserver.
+6. Finally, type in `python manage.py runserver`.
 You will see a paragraph like so:
 ```
 System check identified 1 issue (0 silenced).
 July 20, 2016 - 12:56:36 Django version 1.9.7, using settings 'cityscorewebapp.settings' Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C. To access your now-functional webapp, simply go to the address of the "development server" your project lists (in this case, http://127.0.0.1:8000/).
 ```